 - Students are not allowed to engage in fundraising activities during the placement (exceptions can be granted after discussion with the academic lead)

-- It could be a good idea to focus the Placement on a particular project which is interesting for the Placement Organisation as well as relevant in view of the Learning Objectives.
+- It could be a good idea to focus the Placement on a particular project which is interesting for the you as Placement Organisation as well as the student.
 In each case, it is recommended to make a plan for placement tasks/project before the start of the Placement.

-- Requirements beyond the Placement itself and communication with the student:
+- Requirements beyond the Placement itself and communication:

 - Any questions, please contact me at w.peeters[at]bham.ac.uk

-- Placement-based learning happens at Postgraduate Level via the following 2 (mutually exclusive) routes:
+- Placement-based learning happens at Postgraduate Level via the following 2 routes:

 - LM Global Ethics Placement: